 (b) [both] [each of the] parties’ actions showed they shared the intent to be co-authors when they were creating the work, for instance by publicly stating that the work was their shared project; and

-(c) the audience-appeal of the work depends on the contribution of each party so that the share of each party’s contribution to the work’s success cannot be appraised.
+(c) the audience appeal of the work depends on the contribution of each party so that the share of each party’s contribution to the work’s success cannot be appraised.

 In making a substantial and valuable contribution to a work, each author’s contribution to the joint work need not be equal.